 3. Fish & chips

-There’s nothing better than going for a weekend away to one of the smaller coastal towns in Australia to order fish and chips, then enjoying it on the beach.
+There’s nothing better than going for a weekend away to one of the smaller coastal towns or these The 8 best beaches in New South Wales in Australia to order fish and chips, then enjoy it on the beach.
 You can unwrap your meal right there and enjoy it as you watch the sun go down.

 Your fish will typically be battered and deep-fried.
 If you prefer it grilled, you can ask the shop to prepare it this way instead, no worries.
 If you really want to pimp out your first Aussie fish and chips experience, order a few fried dims sims and potato cakes too.